Aaron Judge Preview, Player Props: Yankees vs. Red Sox

 Aaron Judge At The Plate

-- In 33 games this year (37.1%), Judge has picked up an RBI, and in 15 of those games (16.9%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- Judge has driven home a run in 33 games this year (37.1%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.